Botman-Hotman/OANDA_API_ADD/README.md

 A small example on how to call the functions is given, both produce a pandas dataframe with the title of the instrument, this can be placed into an SQL database if so desired.

+V2: GET_DATA_SQL

+PROGRAM ALLOWS FOR ALL INSTRUMENTS TO BE DOWNLOADED AND SAVED INTO AN SQL DATABASE SPLIT BY BID AND ASK PRICE.

 Happy analysis, and may you be forever profitable.